(OCR) A-Level Media Studies

 - two front covers and one complete edition of The Guardian

-- at least two articles from both The Mail Online and The Guardian websites.
+- at least two articles from both The Mail Online and The Guardian websites (media language and representation) plus relevant Facebook, Twitter and Instagram feeds from each news organisation.

 Section B: Media Language and Representation